The Ultimate Guide to Medical Assisting

 How long will my Medical Assisting diploma take?

-Program length varies by state mandate and by the college you attend, but at IBMC College in northern Colorado, you can finish your diploma in as little as 15 months.
+Program length varies by state mandate and by the college you attend, but at IBMC College in northern Colorado, you can finish your diploma in as little as 10 months, as prescribed.
 With start dates every five weeks, you can always begin your training soon.